Which sentence structures in English are complex?

 However, when placing the dependent clause first, writer’s must also always provide a comma (,) between the dependent and the independent clause to join them correctly.
 A comma is not needed however – and in fact the use of one would be ungrammatical – when the independent clause is at the front of the complex sentence.

-Having now explored the rules and forms of complex sentences, students should try completing Lesson 2’s activities to check their comprehension.
-It might then be a good idea to consider moving on to our final lesson of this course, focusing specifically on compound-complex sentence structures.
+Having now explored the rules and forms of complex sentences, students should try completing Chapter 2’s activities to check their comprehension.
+It might then be a good idea to consider moving on to our final chapter of this reader, focusing specifically on compound-complex sentence structures.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.